MFahadUmer/pridePlaces-codingChallenge/README.md

 This challenge is used to test candidates knowledge of front-end web-development.

 REQUIREMENTS <br>
-Complete the following instructions using React or vanilla js(bonus points for using nextjs framework).
+Complete the following instructions using React or vanilla js(bonus points for using nextjs framework).<br>
 Push your work to a public repository.

 INSTRUCTIONS